DETAILED ACTION

 Regarding claim 10: ARMITAGE discloses: two or more detectors (102, 104, 106, 108 in FIG. 1).

-Regarding claim 13: ARMITAGE discloses: A method for detecting and quantifying methane in an ambient atmosphere (FIG. 40;para.
+Regarding claim 13: ARMITAGE discloses: A method for detecting and quantifying a methane leak in an ambient atmosphere (FIG. 40; para.
 69), the method comprising: sensing methane (202 in FIG. 7 with other sensors such as methane sensors as described in para.
 80) in the ambient atmosphere using a metal oxide semiconductor (MOS) sensor (para.
 84, 114, 143) or an electrochemical cell (ECC) sensor (para.
 84); sensing temperature of the ambient atmosphere using a temperature sensor (260 in FIG. 16; para.
 96); sensing relative humidity of the ambient atmosphere using a relative humidity sensor (260 in FIG. 16; para.
-96); saving the methane sensor data, the temperature sensor data, and the relative humidity sensor data to a data memory device (para.
-100, 156; part of logic controller 190 in FIG. 15); transmitting the sensor data from the data memory device to a data server via cellular or wireless communication (para.
-109); and calculating methane concentration using the methane sensor data, stored calibration coefficients, and at least one of the temperature sensor data, or the relative humidity sensor data (para.
+96); sensing an ambient wind speed and a wind direction variability (with wind sensor 702 in FIG. 40; para.
+135) saving methane sensor data, temperature sensor data, relative humidity sensor data, the ambient wind speed, and the wind speed direction variability to a data memory device (para.
+100, 156; part of logic controller 190 in FIG. 15); transmitting the methane sensor data, the temperature sensor data, the relative humidity sensor data, the ambient wind speed, and the wind direction variability from the data memory device to a data server via cellular or wireless communication (para.
+109); and calculating methane concentration using the methane sensor data, stored calibration coefficients, and at least one of the temperature sensor data, and the relative humidity sensor data (para.
 159).

 Regarding claim 14: ARMITAGE discloses: sensing one or more of carbon monoxide, hydrogen sulfide (para.
 80), or total volatile organic compounds (para.
 83, 89) in the ambient atmosphere using MOS or ECC sensors (para.
 84, 114, 143).

-Regarding claim 23: ARMITAGE discloses: the temperature dependence of the methane sensor is removed by multiplying the sensed temperature by a calibration coefficient, subtracting the resulting value from the methane sensor raw output voltage, and using the corrected output voltage to calculate the methane concentration (offset in para.
+Regarding claim 23: ARMITAGE discloses: a temperature dependence of a methane sensor is removed by multiplying the sensed temperature by a calibration coefficient to obtain a resulting value, subtracting the resulting value from raw output voltage of the methane sensor to obtain a corrected output voltage, and using the corrected output voltage to calculate the methane concentration (offset in para.
 159).

 Claim(s) 4 is/are rejected under 35 U.S.C.
 103 as being unpatentable over ARMITAGE in view of SCOTT et al. (US 20220091026).